-- Protein Shakes: Protein powders for weight gain are an excellent choice.
+- Protein Shakes and Gainers: Protein powders and weight gain powders for weight gain are excellent choices.
 A healthy weight gain means muscle gain and not excess fat accumulation.
-Protein powders support a healthy weight gain and help meet daily protein needs.
+Proteins and gainers support a healthy weight gain and help meet daily protein and calorie needs.

 - Nut Butters: Nut butter like peanut butter, almond or cashew butter contains high levels of good fats like MUFA and omega-3.
 They are delicious, healthy, make you feel full, and you can enjoy them in multiple ways.
 Nut butter can be a part of shakes, smoothies, sandwiches as spreads or high-protein bars.

 - Oats with Yoghurt: Oats with yoghurt is another calorie-dense food that can aid weight gain.
 You can also relish it with dried fruits, nuts and berries to make it yummier and nutrient-rich.

 - Starchy Vegetables: Vegetables like sweet potato, potatoes and yam are rich in complex carbs.
 They are calorie-dense foods, help increase weight and muscle glycogen stores.

 - Whole Eggs: Eggs are packed with good-quality proteins and healthy fats.
 They contain vitamin D, A, choline, iron and folate.
 You can add eggs to salads, sandwiches, muffins and desserts.